E.T. Adventure: Pre-show

 Before entering the interior queue, Steven Spielberg appears on several overhead TV screens telling guests that E.T.'s teacher Botanicus has asked E.T. to return to his home world, the Green Planet, because life there is dying.
 Only E.T.'s magical healing touch can save the planet and its inhabitants, so it is up to the guests to bring him home.
 Spielberg describes that guests will make their journey on bikes, as a ride vehicle is shown on screen.
 He also explains the need for guests to give their name to one of his "assistants", and in return they will receive an "interplanetary passport".
 The passport is a card containing a barcode that corresponds to the name given, entered by a ride attendant into a computer; an E.T. animatronic will speak each name later in the ride's finale.
-Following the pre-show video, entrance doors automatically open revealing another room where guests will receive their passport cards before venturing into the interior queue.
+Following the pre-show video, entrance doors automatically open and reveal another room where guests will receive their passport cards before moving into the interior queue.

 Prior to the ride's refurbishment in 2002 celebrating the film's 20th anniversary, the pre-show displayed a different video with Spielberg telling guests they were being cast as actors in new scenes inspired by the original film.
 The passports were instead described as "passes" that allowed access on set, and ride attendants were referred to as "stagehands".

 Interior queue

-Inside is a dark forest setting filled with redwood trees, reminiscent of the scene in the film where E.T. is trying to evade police capture, along with the smell of pine that fills the queue.
-An animatronic Botanicus periodically emerges from behind a thick plume of fog and lighting effects, pleading for E.T.'s return.
-Along the line queue, guests pass by the communication device E.T. constructed in the film to phone home, complete with a Speak & Spell prop that displays the letters H-E-L-P E-T one a time.
-Somewhat more hidden within the queue is an animatronic rabbit, referencing the one that appears in the film's opening.
-Another rare sighting is a visual of E.T.'s glowing red heart moving through the trees, simulating a run through the forest.
+Inside the interior queue is a dark forest setting filled with redwood trees, which resembles the scene in the film where E.T. is trying to evade police capture, along with the smell of pine that fills the queue.
+An animatronic Botanicus periodically rises from the cracking earth in a majestic and ominous fashion.
+The crowd are presented with a glorious light display accompanied with thick plumes of smoke.
+Botanicus the Great pleads for E.T.'s return, in a tearful soliloquy.
+He takes it upon himself to give the people informative lore concerning every possible aspect of the ride they may need.
+Along the queue line, guests pass by the communication device E.T. constructed in the film to phone home, including a Speak & Spell prop that actively displays the letters H-E-L-P E-T one at a time.
+An animatronic rabbit is somewhat hidden within the queue, referencing the one that appears in the film's opening.
+A glowing red heart can also be seen on occasion moving through the trees, meant to signify E.T.'s run from police in the film.
 The queue ends at the loading platform where guests board ride vehicles.